stanfordnmbl/opencap-fshd-dm-analysis/README.md

 cd ../figure_generation
 jupyter lab
 ```
-At this point, you will be able to select individual notebooks and run all cells to generate our figures.
+First load and run `demographic_table.ipynb`.
+After this you will be able to run any of the other notebooks to reproduce the published figures and statistical analyses.

 Intraclass correlation is calculated in `fig3_icc.ipynb` by calling an R script from Python via a shell.
 On MacOS, the `Rscript` command can be acquired by installing [RStudio](https://posit.co/downloads/).
 If R is not available on the computer, an alternative is to run the `fig3_icc_no_Rscript.ipynb` file, which reads all of the ICC from a pre-computed CSV file.